Southwest posts 1st quarterly loss in almost a decade

 “This is an unprecedented time for our nation and the airline industry,” Chairman and CEO Gary Kelly said in a written statement.
 “The U.S. economy has been at a standstill, and the current outlook for second quarter 2020 indicates no material improvement in air travel trends.”

+“We will have social distancing at the airports and on the airplanes,” Kelly told CNBC.
+“We won’t book the airplane full, so I think you can assume that all the middle seats would be open.”

+Southwest and other airlines say they encourage passengers to wear masks.
+JetBlue said late Monday that it will be the first airline to require masks, beginning next week.
+Airlines say they are stepping up cleaning of planes between flights.
+Kelly said other measures could include screening passengers to prevent people with a fever from getting on a plane.

-Kelly told employees a few days ago that passenger traffic was “virtually zero,” that the airline was burning through cash at an alarming rate, and that Southwest was prepared to become a “drastically smaller airliner” if air travel doesn’t improve by July.
+But for now, passenger traffic is “virtually zero,” Kelly told employees a few days ago.
+He said the airline was burning through cash at an alarming rate, and that Southwest was prepared to become a “drastically smaller airliner” if air travel doesn’t improve by July.
 That was a stunning statement, coming from the leader of an airline that says it has never laid off employees in 49 years of flying.

 Dallas-based Southwest has never reported a full-year loss, but analysts expect that streak to end in 2020.
 Southwest has canceled thousands of flights, asked employees to take unpaid time off, grounded many of its planes, and negotiated for $3.2 billion in federal aid to help cover payroll costs through September.